domenicomarinoaviatrix/aviatrix-demo-onprem/README.md

 # public connections (using public EIP) and private connections (e.g., using DX)
 # are defined separately to allow mix-and-match.
 # format for the connection definition is:
-# "avx-gw-name:avx-gw-bgp-as:num-tunnels"
+# "avx-gw-name:avx-gw-bgp-as:num-vrfs"
-# NOTE: Please currently set num tunnels to 1.
+# NOTE: Please currently set num vrfs to 1.
 It is reserved for future use
 module "demo-onprem-1" {
   source                                = "github.com/gleyfer/aviatrix-demo-onprem"
   providers                             = { aws = aws.use1 }